csparker/deep_qmri/README.md

 # Deep Learning of qMRI parameters - CMIC Hackathon 2022

-In a nutshell, the project aims to make deep learning of quantitative parameters from MRI more accurate, by correctly handling the shape MRI image noise.
+In a nutshell, the project aims to make deep learning of quantitative parameters from MRI more accurate, by correctly handling the distribution of MRI image noise.

-This repo was created to provide a resource to help Hackers undertake the project and to host outputs of the project.
+This repo provides resources to help Hackers undertake the project and will also host the outputs of the project.

 Hacker's should start off by checking out the [Hackers Guide](Hackers_Guide.md)!